 Most fellow agents would say it would be safer and better not even to offer lines over a certain amount of odds, to limit their risk exposure.
 This is definitely an option that agents can use, and then remove the teams or players with the larger odds, that are too rich for their blood.
-However this is not the wise move, simply because you should never restrict your players from betting something, and there is a clear reason why the odds are so high for certain teams and players, which is that they 99.9% of the time never ever win.
+However, this is not a wise move, simply because you should never restrict your players from betting on something, and there is a clear reason why the odds are so high for certain teams and players, which is that 99.9% of the time never ever win.

 If one just looks at the champions of each of the major sports over the last couple of years, it is obvious that it is almost always the same teams winning or reaching the finals each year, and those teams are all teams that were one of the top 5 or top 10 favorites to win the finals at the beginning of the year when the odds are first opened.